Upgrade Your Closet From Sad to Satisfying

 What am I going to wear?

-Based on my own experience, and the experiences of other women I've talked to, the feeling of excitement isn't very common.
+Based on my own experience, and the experiences of other people I've talked to, the feeling of excitement isn't very common.
 Sometimes we get it when we've purchased a new outfit, but even then there's no guarantee.
 How often have you brought new clothes home only to find that they don't fit, feel, or look as good as you thought they did in the store?
 They end up in the back of the closet, tags still on, a reminder of fashion failure.

-And even if a new outfit is a success, the novelty fades, and our consumer society steps in with ads and promotions that promise even more pleasure if you make another purchase.
+Even if a new outfit is a success, the novelty fades, and our consumer society steps in with ads and promotions that promise even more pleasure if you make another purchase.

 The results of buying new clothes every week aren't great.
 That fast fashion fix leads to: